 Since 2006, LSU is 10-1 on opening season games and has won those games by an average margin of victory of 18.5 points per game.
 Last season’s loss to Wisconsin in Green Bay, 14-13, snapped the Tigers winning streak.

 LSU’s four losses to Wisconsin, Auburn, Alabama and Florida were a combined 42-13 overall or .763%.

 The Tigers lost their four games by a total of 23 points or 5.7 points per game.

 Since 2006, BYU is 9-2 in opening season games and have won those games by an average margin of victory of 11.0 points per game.
-Three of BYU’s four losses in 2016 came on the road or on a neutral field site (at Utah, at Boise St. & West Virginia in Baltimore Maryland).
+Three jumpers for sale of BYU’s four losses in 2016 came on the road or on a neutral field site (at Utah, at Boise St. & West Virginia in Baltimore Maryland).

 BYU won 9 games in 2016, with 8 wins coming against FBS opponents with a combined overall record of 38-62 or .380%.